point-de-vyu/data-analytics-projects/Predicting_employee_quit_factors/README.md

 ![CM](illustrations/clusters.png)
 </details>

 Further analysis revealed that the salary range does not seem to correlate with the number of projects.

-A pairplot examination revealed that a very low percentage of employees received promotions in the past 5 years.
-These findings may indicate a potential cause for the low level satisfaction and subsequent resignation.
+Also, a very low percentage of employees received promotions in the past 5 years.

+These findings may indicate a potential cause for the low satisfaction levels and subsequent resignation.

 #### 2. Model building
-Using grid search, I fitted a decision tree model and a random forest model, using roc_auc metric for refitting.
+Using grid search, I fitted a decision tree model and a random forest model, with roc_auc metric for refitting.
 I then compared the metrics on a test set for the two best estimators.
 Decision tree won by a very tiny margin (cf the [result table](model_res_comparison.csv)), so I proceeded to test it on a validation set.

 #### 3. Model evaluation